-A Mobile Food Facility is any vehicle or pushcart used in conjunction with a commissary or other permanent food facility upon which food is sold or distributed at retail in static location.
+A Mobile Food Facility is any vehicle or pushcart used in conjunction with a commissary or other permanent food facility upon which food is sold or distributed at retail in a static location.
 Department of Public Health and San Francisco Fire Department continues to enforce public safety regulations, while location permitting was transferred from the Police Department to Public Works.

 Like many major cities across the country, mobile food facilities have become an increasingly significant feature of the streetscape in San Francisco.
 In order to address this growing trend, the Board of Supervisors adopted ordinance 119-13 (Public Works Code, Article 5.8), regulating Mobile Food Facilities in December of 2010, followed by Public Works guidelines (Public Works Order No. 179,044), approved February 25, 2011.